-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

 Uneeda Burger

-This beef nirvana pays homage to the poultry with its version of Buffalo chicken wings reimagined as a sandwich ($9.50).
-The Katsu-style chicken coated in a panko crumb crust is essentially a sponge for the ranch dressing with lumpy blue cheese and ribbons of celery.
-That orange lava is Frank’s hot sauce, classy up with Champagne vinegar and butter.
+This beef nirvana pays homage to the poultry with its version of Buffalo chicken wings re-imagined as a sandwich ($9.50).
+The Katsu-style chicken coated in a panko-crumb crust is essentially a sponge for the ranch dressing with lumpy blue cheese and slivers of celery.
+That orange lava is Frank’s hot sauce, classy with Champagne vinegar and butter.
 Like those bar wings, this gets messy.
 But that’s what napkins are for.

 Ben Paris

 Chicken sandwiches often taste flat when they go over the top, riffing on the classic mayo-pickle-hot-sauce blueprint.
-This version, though, works: Sriracha mayo with a house-made dill pickle, smoked paprika, cayenne peppers, Fresno chili peppers and kimchi, the last especially adds a funky, spicy-and-sour layer of complexity.
+This version, though, works: Sriracha mayo with a housemade dill pickle, smoked paprika, cayenne peppers, Fresno chili peppers and kimchi, the last especially adds a funky, spicy-and-sour layer of complexity.
 After eating this gem, you will wish more chefs used kimchi instead of pickles in their chicken sandwich.
 The buttermilk chicken sandwich ($15) comes with fries.
 Served only during lunch.

 Ben Paris bar restaurant inside The State Hotel, 1501 Second Ave., Seattle; 206-513-7300, statehotel.com